azixoff/SB-CHATGPT/Interesting-outputs.md

 > *"Why did the database administrator break up with his girlfriend?
 He couldn't COMMIT to the relationship."*

-## which technology is the best for building web application, explain like gangster
+## Which technology is the best for building web application, explain like gangster

 *Yo, listen up homie.
 When it comes to building web apps, there's a lotta tech out there to choose from, but I gotta tell ya, there's one that reigns supreme like the godfather of programming languages.
 And that's none other than... drumroll...
 JavaScript, my friend.*